Dskobra/dsks-tools/README.md

 # dsks-tools
-Collection of misc scripts for customizations on my pc.
+Collection of misc scripts for customizing the setups on my computers.

 ## Supported Distros
 * Fedora (non atomic) 41/42